Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact the region.
-Notable projects include Currimundi Community Hall Upgrade, Sunshine Coast Recreation Precinct Upgrades at Currimundi, Kawana Motorway, and Ascend Kings Beach.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely impacting the region.
+Major initiatives include Currimundi Community Hall Upgrade, Sunshine Coast Recreation Precinct Upgrades at Currimundi, Kawana Motorway, and Ascend Kings Beach.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.